fuyuanlyu/OptFS/README.md

 The following procedure describes how we determine these hyper-parameters:

 First, we determine the hyper-parameters of the basic models by grid search: learning ratio and l<sub>2</sub> regularization.
 We select the optimal learning ratio _lr_ from \{1e-3, 3e-4, 1e-4, 3e-5, 1e-5\} and l<sub>2</sub> regularization from \{3e-4, 1e-4, 3e-5, 1e-5, 3e-6, 1e-6\}.
 Adam optimizer and Xavier initialization are adopted.
-We empirically set the batch size to be 2048, embedding dimension to be 16, MLP structure to be [1024, 512, 256].
+We empirically set the batch size to be 4096, embedding dimension to be 16, MLP structure to be [1024, 512, 256].

 Second, we tune the hyper-parameters introduced by the OptFS method.
-We select the regularization lambda _lambda_ from \{1e-8, 5e-9, 2e-9, 1e-9\}, final temperature _temp_ from \{10000, 5000, 2000, 1000, 500, 200, 100\}, maximum epoch _epoch_ from \{5, 10, 15, 20\} and rewind epoch _rewind_ from \{0, 1, ..., _epoch_-1\}.
+We select the regularization lambda _lambda_ from \{1e-8, 5e-9, 2e-9, 1e-9\}, final temperature _temp_ from \{10000, 5000, 2000, 1000, 500, 200, 100\}, search epoch _epoch_ from \{5, 10, 15, 20\} and rewind epoch _rewind_ from \{0, 1, ..., _epoch_-1\}.
 During tuning process, we fix the optimal learning ratio _lr_ and l<sub>2</sub> regularization determined in the first step.